RahulKuvlekar/QuizApp-Football/README.md

-# Quiz App - How well do you know me ???
+# Quiz App - How well do you know Football ???
  Welcome to **Quiz App - How well do you know me** .
  It the the simple CLI (Command line Interface) application.
- This was apllication is been build with the help of basic programming concepts loops,funtion,etc in **JAVASCRIPT** Langugae.
+ This was apllication is been build with the help of basic programming concepts loops,funtion,CHALK PACKAGE, etc in **JAVASCRIPT** Langugae.

 ---
 ## How To Run -